 For generations, social housing played a vital role in meeting the housing needs of people across the country, giving millions the quality and dignity of life that insecure and unaffordable private renting could not.
-Today, England’s much-reduced stock of social housing is continuing to shrink, making it tightly rationed and unable to play the same role.
+Today, England's much-reduced stock of social housing continues to shrink, making it tightly rationed and unable to play the same role.

 The story of social housing